alters-mit/magnebot/README.md

 # Examples

 - [Example controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/examples) show actual examples for an actual use-case.
-- [Demo controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/demos) are meant to be use to generate demo videos or images; they include low-level TDW commands that you won't need to ordinarily use, and extend the [`DemoController`](https://github.com/alters-mit/magnebot/blob/main/doc/demo_controller.md) class instead of [`Magnebot`](https://github.com/alters-mit/magnebot/blob/main/doc/magnebot_controller.md) class.
+- [Demo controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/demos) are meant to be use to generate demo videos or images; they include low-level TDW commands that you won't need to ordinarily use.
-- [Test controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/tests) load the Magnebot into an empty room using the [`TestController`](https://github.com/alters-mit/magnebot/blob/main/doc/test_controller.md) class and test basic functionality.
+- [Test controllers](https://github.com/alters-mit/magnebot/tree/main/controllers/tests) load the Magnebot into an empty room using the [`TestController`](https://github.com/alters-mit/magnebot/blob/main/doc/api/test_controller.md) class and test basic functionality.

 # API Hierarchy